What is binge eating?

 Signs of binge eating

-Binge eating disorder is often a secretive eating disorder, so sometimes spotting the signs and symptoms can be difficult.
-Although different people will experience different symptoms of binge eating disorder, there are some common signs to look out for.
+Binge eating disorder (BED) is often a secretive eating disorder, which means that spotting the signs and symptoms can be difficult.
+Although different people will experience different symptoms of BED, there are some common signs to look out for.

 - Consuming large quantities of food in a short time